A mound forming plant Helichrysum petiolare commonly called the ‘Liquorice Plant’ dgrows well in sunny positions.

 Often difficult to find in nurseries H. petiolare (foliage pictured right) is another ‘old fashioned plant’ well suited to use in a cottage garden.

-Plant Profile and Growing Hints and landscaping uses
+Plant Profile and Growing Hints

 Propagation is easy from cuttings taken during the growing season.
 Can be cut back hard to maintain shape.
 If you are looking for a plant to use in the border as a filler, or on embankments as a ground cover plant Helichrysum petiolare or ‘liquorice plant is worth looking at.